Product Management Case Studies: Real Examples & How to Solve Them

 Read: What is Product Management?

-A product manager case study interview is a simulation of the decisions and trade-offs you'd make on the job.
-Instead of testing technical knowledge, it’s designed to assess how you think: your ability to structure ambiguity, prioritize ruthlessly, and balance user needs with broader business objectives.
+A product management case study is a simulation of the trade-offs and decisions you’d make as a PM.
+Rather than testing technical knowledge, it’s designed to assess how you structure ambiguity, collaborate across cross-functional teams, and prioritize decisions based on user behavior, market research, and business constraints.

 Read: Tips from an Expert: How to Prepare for Your Product Management Interview